 If you’re planning a road trip, there are safety concerns you should address both before you go and on the road.
 Although I prefer to see the world through rose-colored glasses, even I know there are dangers to your home as well as to yourself that come about when you’re traveling.
 Taking the time to address these items can end up making the difference between a great road trip and a horrible one ruined by criminals.

 When you’re in the process of planning a road trip, you can forget about the home you’re leaving behind.
-Don’t – plenty of people think no one will notice, but criminals are always on the lookout for a house, condo, or apartment that shows signs of its owners were away.
+Don’t – plenty of people think no one will notice, but criminals are always on the lookout for a house, condo, or apartment that shows signs of its owners being away.
 Here are some tips to make things look like business-as-usual:

 - Have all the newspapers and mail held?
 This takes a few minutes and eliminates a pile of newspapers on your doorstep and an overflowing mailbox, a classic sign that you’re away.
 If you’re lucky enough to have a nearby friend/relative or a neighbor that’s a friend (make sure you really know this person well and trust them), ask them to take in your mail and newspapers as this will make things run as they usually do.